Cover photo by Desire Darling.

 Habitat

 The White Malachite is common along forested streams and rivers.
 It favours areas of shade and dappled light.
-Also occurs at well vegetated streams in fynbos environments.
-Usually seen perched over pools and calm sections of water.
+It also occurs at well-vegetated streams in fynbos environments.
+The White Malachite is usually seen perched over pools and calm sections of water.

 Photo by Sharon Stanton